 - $2,500 Combined Quarterly Spending Cap in 3x Categories.
 Unusually for an annual fee-charging travel card, BMO Harris Bank Premium Rewards Mastercard caps its 3-points-per-$1 tier at $2,500 in combined quarterly spending.
 If you spend freely on dining, hotels, and airfare, you’re liable to exceed that threshold on a regular basis.
 Frequent travelers and diners are better served by cards that earn points on all favored-tier spending, such as Citi ThankYou Premier.

 - No Point Transfer Option.
 You can’t transfer points earned with the BMO Harris Bank Premium Rewards Mastercard to other credit cards or frequent traveler programs.
 If you’re a serious traveler who seeks to maximize the value of your loyalty currency at all times, this is a significant drawback.
-Many competing cards, such as Starwood Preferred Guest Credit Card from American Express and Chase Sapphire Preferred, allow point and mile transfers at a 1-to-1 ratio.
+Many competing cards, such as Marriott Bonvoy Brilliant™ American Express® Card and Chase Sapphire Preferred, allow point and mile transfers or redemptions at far more favorable rates.

 The BMO Harris Bank Premium Rewards Mastercard® shares plenty in common with better known travel cards such as Citi ThankYou Premier and Chase Sapphire Preferred.
 It has a tiered point-earning system that rewards spending in discretionary categories, a broad set of redemption options that include travel and general merchandise, and some truly generous travel benefits.